“Psychological Therapy, Counselling, Life Coaching and Supervision with

 In addition to her private clients both individuals and couples, Julie has worked as a Head Student Counsellor in a College (12 – 18 year olds) in Loughborough, Leicestershire.
 She has plenty of experience working both short and long term with clients and counsels within the BACP Ethical Framework both online and face to face.
 Dr. Bradshaw also works privately for various healthcare, rehabilitation and insurance companies and EAP providers offering psychotherapy for clients who come from these different backgrounds.
 She works both face to face and online with clients all over the world.

-Here is the BACP Ethical Framework and it is important that clients read this prior to attending the initial session
+Here is the BACP Ethical Framework and it is important that clients read this prior to attending the initial session as well as the BACP Professional Conduct Procedure.

 “Are you ready to make that change…NOW?”